Estrogen Dominance: A Complete Functional Medicine Guide To This Common Hormone Imbalance

 Your liver is one of your body’s main organs responsible for detoxification.
 However, if your liver isn’t functioning properly, it won’t be able to break down estrogen causing it to accumulate in your body.

-What are symptoms of being estrogen dominant?
+What are estrogen dominance symptoms?

 - Rapid weight gain